 To change your page + post links from the janky default, head to Settings > Permalinks in your WordPress dashboard.
-On that screen you’ll see some radio button options that you can pick from + a custom structure option for full customization.
+On that screen you’ll see some radio button options that you can pick from.
+You’ll also see a custom structure option for full customization.

-If you want, feel free to customize, but most bosses can rock the Month and name option or the Post name option + be totally set for the rest of their site’s existence.
+If you want, feel free to customize, but most sites will be good with the Month and name option or the Post name option.
+Not to mention, you could be totally set for the rest of your site’s existence after making this change.
 (Use the month and name choice if you publish a lot of content or if the date information is important to your posts.)

 The tinyblueorange.com custom structure (shown above) is /%postname%/ — which simply means the post name is at the end of the URL.